arunkaul22/documentation/content/applications/productivity/iot/devices/screen.rst

 ================

 In Odoo, an :abbr:`IoT (Internet of Things)` Box can be connected to a screen display.
-After being connected, the screen can be used to display a :abbr:`PoS (Point of Sale)` order to a client.
+After being connected, the screen can be used to display an :abbr:`PoS (Point of Sale)` order to a client.

 .. image:: screen/screen-pos-client-display.png
    :align: center